-frame-relay payload-compression
+frame-relay payload-compress

-To enable Stacker payload compression on a specified point-to-point interface or subinterface, use the frame-relay payload-compression in interface configuration mode.
+To enable Stacker payload compression on a specified point-to-point interface or subinterface, use the frame-relay payload-compress interface configuration command.
 To disable payload compression on a specified point-to-point interface or subinterface, use the no form of this command.

-skip-zero-sync (Optional) Causes compression frames to be numbered starting from 1 rather than 0.
-Use this keyword if your router will be interoperating with a device that conforms to IBM partner conventions. software (Optional) Specifies that compression is implemented in the Cisco IOS software installed in the main processor of the router. hardware-options (Optional) Choose one of the following hardware options: caim element-number Enables the CAIM 6 to perform compression. distributed Specifies that compression is implemented in the software that is installed in a VIP2.
+Syntax Description packet-by-packet Packet-by-packet payload compression using the Stacker method. frf9 stac Enables FRF.9 compression using the Stacker method. • If the router contains a CSA 1 , compression is performed in the CSA hardware (hardware compression). • If the CSA is not available, compression is performed in the software installed on the VIP2 2 (distributed compression).
+If the VIP2 is not available, compression is performed in the main processor of the router (software compression). hardware-options Choose one of the following hardware options: • (Optional) distributed .
+Specifies that compression is implemented in the software that is installed in a VIP2.
 If the VIP2 is not available, compression is performed in the main processor of the router (software compression).
 This option applies only to the Cisco 7500 series routers.
-This option is not supported with data-stream compression. csa csa_number Specifies the CSA to use for a particular interface.
-This option applies only to Cisco 7200 series routers. data-stream stac Enables data-stream compression using the Stacker method. • If the router contains a CSA, compression is performed in the CSA hardware (hardware compression). • If the CSA is not available, compression is performed in the main processor of the router (software compression).
+This option is not supported with data-stream compression.
+(Optional) software.
+Specifies that compression is implemented in the Cisco IOS software installed in the main processor of the router. • (Optional) csa csa_number .
+Specifies the CSA to use for a particular interface.
+This option applies only to Cisco 7200 series routers. data-stream stac Enables data-stream compression using the Stacker method.
+If the router contains a CSA, compression is performed in the CSA hardware (hardware compression). • If the CSA is not available, compression is performed in the main processor of the router (software compression).

-4 CSA = compression service adapter 5 VIP2 = second-generation Versatile Interface Processor
+- 1. CSA = compression service adapter - 2.
+VIP2 = second-generation Versatile Interface Processor